Sharlottes/judgekit/README.md

 ## Test script with Test Case

-to load special script file and run testcase datas automatically, enter this.
+to load special script file and run testcase datas automatically, you can use `-TC` options as you see below examples.

 ```bash
 toolkit test <script[.js]> -TC